Quantum cryptography beyond key distribution: theory and experiment: Introduction

 In this review, we seek to provide an intuitive guide to cryptography in the quantum world for a broad physics audience.
 We discuss primitives, protocols and experiments that use \textit{quantum resources} to protect classical and quantum information against quantum attacks, along with secure quantum computation.
 In that sense, we do not cover the field of post-quantum cryptography, which makes use of classical resources to provide security against quantum adversaries.

 We follow the vision of the initial review on \textit{Quantum cryptography beyond quantum key distribution} \cite{BS:dcc16} and the preliminary steps taken by the \textit{Quantum Protocol Zoo} \cite{qzoo} in covering literature outside the widely studied field of QKD and quantum random number generation.
-In addition to \cite{BS:dcc16}, we survey the rapidly expanding theoretical progress of the $9$ last years, together with practical security proofs, experimental demonstrations and hardware challenges for the first time.
+Building on the work of \cite{BS:dcc16}, we survey the rapidly expanding theoretical progress of the past decade, together with practical security proofs, experimental demonstrations and hardware challenges for the first time.
 These are particularly crucial to the development of secure quantum networks and large-scale deployment strategies.

 For the Reader interested in QKD, we reference some existing reviews discussing its theoretical aspects \cite{PR:RevMod22} and practical challenges \cite{Pan:RevMod20,GRT:RevMod02,PAB:AOP20,DL+:npjQI16}.
 For quantum random number generation, we refer the Reader to \cite{MYZ:npjQI16,HG:RevMod17}.